 BluePay is a premier credit card processing service that utilizes cutting-edge technology and encryption security throughout the transaction.
 In just three easy steps, you can be receiving credit cards at your business within hours of finishing the online application.
 You can then access your account online to check transactions, manage your account, and organize your records.
 BluePay provides a wide variety of merchant accounts for you to choose from, each designed to fit and grow with your business needs.

-Google Checkout is an online payment processing service wherein users store their credit card and shipping information in their Google Account.
-It also offers fraud protection and a unified page for tracking purchases and their status.
-With Google Checkout you can easily make online purchases and track all your orders and shipping in one place.
-Their fraud protection feature covers you against unauthorized purchases made through Google Checkout, and you are assured that your purchase history or full credit card number is not shared with sellers.
-You can also keep your email address confidential, and block unwanted emails from stores where you previously used Google Checkout.
+Google Checkout is an online payment processing service that allows users to store their credit card and shipping information within their Google Account.
+This service provides fraud protection and a unified platform for tracking purchases and their status.
+With Google Checkout, users can easily make online purchases and keep track of all their orders and shipping in one location.
+The fraud protection feature provides coverage against unauthorized purchases made through Google Checkout, and ensures that purchase history and credit card numbers are not shared with sellers.
+Additionally, users can keep their email address confidential and block unwanted emails from stores where they have previously used Google Checkout.

 Brain Tree is a Paypal company that includes support for debit/credit card payments, Apple Pay, Android Pay, PayPal, Bitcoin and many other forms of payment.
 Brain Tree gives merchants the ability to create methods for direct payment, subscriptions, marketplace and contextual commerce.
 Partners include Uber, TaskRabbit and StubHub.
 Brain Tree is currently available in the United States, Canada, Switzerland, Denmark, Sweden, Norway, Ireland, UK, Greater Europe, Australia, New Zealand, Hong Kong, Singapore and Malaysia.

-Ogone Ingenico helps business owners accept payments online, on mobile devices, over the phone and by mail.
-Over 50,000 merchants use Ingenico and the company has coverage in 120 countries around the world.
-They began processing merchant credit card payments in the 1990’s and it is now one of the leading eCommerce payment providers in the world.
+Ogone Ingenico They began processing merchant credit card payments in the 1990’s and it is now one of the leading eCommerce payment providers in the world.
 They have regional offices in France, Germany, Netherlands, Austria, UK, US, Switzerland, India and UAE.
-Accepts credit and debit cards from around the world, as well as PayPal, Bitcoin and Open Invoice.

-PayFlow is a PayPal payment gateway designed to integrate seamlessly with eCommerce shopping carts and checkouts.
-It allows online merchants to accept PayPal and PayPal credit for their customers without disrupting the user experience.
-There are no monthly fees, and PayFlow charges $0.10 per transaction.
-It’s integrated with almost every payment processor and allows businesses to accept payments overseas in 22 currencies and in 190 markets around the world.
+PayFlow It’s integrated with almost every payment processor and allows businesses to accept payments overseas in 22 currencies and in 190 markets around the world.

 Paytm is aneCommerce site based in Noida, India.
 Much like Amazon, Paytmallows merchants to sell on their platform.
 Paytm is accepted in retail stores and online all over India.
 Paytm truly is a one stop shop.
 It allows online shoppers to pay their gas bill, buy a bus ticket, shop for clothes and pay your tuition fees all from one website.